Listen Up! Great Posture is Not Just Another Thing for Your Mom to Keep Nagging You About.

 Practicing great posture as part of your fitness routine targets the chronically underdeveloped muscles of your lower abdominals meaning you get a slimmer waistline for the rest of your life.
 For the athlete, it’s a matter of performance.
 Great posture gives you a physical advantage making your entire body capable of generating more force.

 The first part of having great posture is often described as "Engaging Your Core".
 Well, how do you do that?
 For most of us it does NOT come naturally.
-But regular practice of the Ultimate Body Press posture technique for even a short period of time teaches you how to "Engaging Your Core".
+But regular practice of the Ultimate Body Press posture technique for even a short period of time teaches you how to "Engage Your Core".
 It is like an isometric workout you can do all the time, whether you are sitting in the office, walking down the street, working out or playing sports.

 You may also notice that while you are practicing our technique you look thinner and more attractive because your stomach is flat and your chest is out, but these benefits can be made permanent.
 We have included key exercises in all our workouts that will help you develop new strength and muscle memory in these areas so you will look sexier, run faster and feel better for the rest of your life!
 The first exercise in all our workouts is the Stationary March and it is your best opportunity to practice the posture technique.
 But these exercises will not work unless you choose to make excellent posture a part of your workout plan.